payshares-legacy/payshares-core/docs/readme.md

 source directory and its own dedicated `readme.md`.

-* **SCP** is our implementation of the Stellar Consensus Protocol (SCP).
+* **SCP** is our implementation of the Payshares Consensus Protocol (SCP).
 This component is fully abstracted from the rest of the system.
 It receives candidate black-box values and signals when these values have reached consensus by the network (called _externalizing_ a value) (See [`src/scp/readme.md`](../src/scp/readme.md)).

-* **Herder** is responsible for interfacing between SCP and the rest of `stellar-core`.
+* **Herder** is responsible for interfacing between SCP and the rest of `payshares-core`.
 Herder provides SCP with concrete implementations of the methods SCP uses to communicate with peers, to compare values, to determine whether values contain valid signatures, and so forth.
 Herder often accomplishes its tasks by delegating to other components